uwescience/RelaxMap/README.txt

-Copyright (C) 2013,  Seung-Hee Bae, Bill Howe, Database Group at the University of Washington
+Copyright (C) since 2013,  Seung-Hee Bae, Bill Howe, Database Group at the University of Washington

 RelaxMap is a parallel community detection algorithm to optimize flow-based information-theoretic objective function, called the map equation.
 RelaxMap is under GNU General Public License, detailed information is in LICENSE.txt.